Back to top

 button.setLayoutData(gridData);

 The layout will be automatically calculated when the container is displayed.
-You can tell a Composite to recalculate the layout with the composite.layout() method.
+You can tell a Composite to recalculate its layout with the composite.requestLayout() method.

 RowLayout orders UI components in a row (SWT.HORIZONTAL) or in a column (SWT.VERTICAL).
 RowLayout supports wrapping of fields (field wrap) by default.
-You can define if widgets should have their preferred size (default) or if they should grab the available space via the field pack.
-You can also set margins at the top, bottom, left and right.
+Via the pack field, you can define if widgets have their preferred size (default) or if they grab the available space.
+It is also possible to set margins at the top, bottom, left and right.
 If you set justify, the widgets will be spread through the available space.

 Each element can define its height and width via a RowData element.

-GridLayout allows you to arrange the user interface components in a Grid with a certain number of columns, with the option to define column and row spanning.
+GridLayout allows you to arrange the user interface components in a Grid with a certain number of columns.
+It is also possible to specify column and row spanning.

 new GridData(horizontalAlignment,